Braspag/braspag.github.io/_i18n/en/_posts/antifraude/2017-07-26-antifraude.md

 If, after integration, you wish to change the fraud analysis flow, you should request Braspag's support, as there are details involved in a possible change, mainly in relation to speed rules.

-## Which flow is indicated for my e-commerce?
+## Which flow is recommended for my e-commerce?

 * The choice can be made according to the rules of your business, taking into account aspects such as the average ticket and type of product sold;
 * You can build your application with both flows and apply the business rules according to your risk criteria.